Planned Parenthood: 1960s–present

 On September 12, 2018, the organization announced that Leana Wen would take over as president, effective November 2018.
 Wen was removed as president of Planned Parenthood by the organization's board of directors on July 16, 2019.
 Alexis McGill Johnson, a board member and former chairwoman, became the organization's acting president.

 Unionization campaign

 Since 2017, frontline Planned Parenthood staff have been publicly engaged in unionization campaigns at many Planned Parenthood locations.
 Workers have criticized the organization for its low salaries, poor working conditions and a disconnect between leadership and rank and file workers.
-Planned Parenthood Rocky Mountains challenged the results of its union election at the National Labor Relations Board and hired Fisher Phillips lawfirm to run an anti-union campaign, before eventually agreeing to a contract in 2018.
+Planned Parenthood Rocky Mountains challenged the results of its union election at the National Labor Relations Board and hired Fisher Phillips law firm to run an anti-union campaign, before eventually agreeing to a contract in 2018.
 Planned Parenthood North Central States disciplined its union's entire bargaining team and fired a union organizer after she accused a coworker of assault.
 The regional affiliate agreed to a contract in 2023 after 37 bargaining sessions over the course of 16 months.